marshallnw18/iac_tf_ansible/README.md

 ![Network Architecture](./docs/architecture.png)

 ## Deploying the Infrastructure
 After setting up AWS CLI and Terraform...
+TODO: Make note on RSA 2048 Keypair generation.
+This Terraform plan assumes that the users already has an OpenSSH compatible keypair in place (see instances.tf) that will be used to login to their Jenkins EC2 instances.
 1. Clone Repository
 2. Change directories to the cloned git repository: `cd ../deploy_iac_tf_ansible/`
 3. Initialize the Terraform backend: `terraform init`
 4. Run Terraform's validate command to ensure that the code is valid: `terraform validate`
 5. Run Terraform's plan command to see and validate the infrastructure that will be deployed: `terraform plan`
 6. Run Terraform's apply command to deploy the infrastructure to your AWS environment: `terraform apply`

+## Removing and Cleaning Up the Infrastructure
+1. Run `terraform destroy` while inside the cloned IAC Repository